hawtio/website/src/docs/configuration.md

 #### More information

-In the [articles](http://hawt.io/articles/index.html) colleciton you may find links to blog posts how to setup authentication with hawtio in various other containers.
+In the [articles](http://hawt.io/articles/index.html) collection you may find links to blog posts how to setup authentication with hawtio in various other containers.